Skip to main content

 What is phase three of the programme?

-We are excited to announce that the Pears Foundation are funding phase three of the Youth Social Action Programme.
-Building on the success from phase one and two, AoC will be delivering a regional model in phase three.
-The aim of phase three is pilot a regional model that will support the upscaling of the programme in the future.
+The Pears Foundation have funded a phase three of the Youth Social Action Programme.
+The two-year programme will build on the success of phases one and two.
+Phase three will pilot a regional model that will support the upscaling of the programme in the future.
 The regional model will include:

 Regional Enrichment Coordinator - a pilot role aimed to support colleges connect with local and national organisations to develop and enhance their enrichment offers to students.
 The Regional Enrichment Coordinator will also facilitate termly networks across the region and deliver best practice webinars across the sector.

-Youth Social Action Apprentices - five Youth Social Action Apprentices delivering social action activities across two colleges each.
-The apprentices will complete their Level 3 Youth Work qualification alongside delivering these activities.
+Youth Social Action Apprentices - five Youth Social Action Apprentices working across two colleges each.
+The apprentices will complete their Level 3 Youth Work qualification alongside delivering youth social action activities.

-Youth Social Action Mentor - an apprentice in phase two of the programme who has remained in their college as a permanent employee and returned to phase three as a mentor.
+Youth Social Action Mentor - an apprentice from phase one or two of the programme who has remained in their college as a permanent employee and returned to phase three as a mentor.
 They will provide 1:1 mentoring support to the apprentices throughout the programme.

 What are the aims of the programme?